Conti Moore Law Divorce Lawyers, PLLC - 815 N Magnolia Ave # 100, Orlando, FL 32803

 How to Legally Avoid Paying Child Support in Florida

 Child support ensures that children receive financial support from both parents after separation or divorce.
 Although many parents would like to reduce or end payments, doing so without a court order is not lawful.
-Florida courts prioritize the best interests of the child, and judges view non‑payment very seriously.
-However, there are circumstances in which […]
+Consulting our Orlando child support attorneys, can help you understand your rights and the proper legal steps before making any changes.
+Florida […]

 Read more...